jia-yli/jia-yli.github.io/_projects/project_4.md

 My work focused on machine learning acceleration leveraging the <span class="font-weight-bold">sparsity in real-world workloads</span>.
 I developed software operators on <span class="font-weight-bold">both GPU(CUDA) and Ascend(TIK) platform</span>, and also the <span class="font-weight-bold">hardware extensions for the datamover</span> in Da Vinci Architecture.

-On Ascend, with custom designed hardware components and software operators, I demonstrated upto <span class="font-weight-bold">7x acceleration for convolution</span> operators in EfficientDet on MOT17 task, and up to <span class="font-weight-bold">10% acceleration for the matrix-matrix multiplication</span> operator for a internal recommender model <span class="font-weight-bold">without any precision loss</span>.
+On Ascend, with custom-designed hardware components and software operators, I demonstrated up to <span class="font-weight-bold">7x acceleration for convolution</span> operators in EfficientDet on the MOT17 task, and up to <span class="font-weight-bold">10% acceleration for the matrix-matrix multiplication</span> operator for an internal recommender model <span class="font-weight-bold">without any precision loss</span>.